spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

         ]

-As you can see, getting the list of libraries that your dependencies provide is as easy as accessing the their ``libs`` attribute.
+As you can see, getting the list of libraries that your dependencies provide is as easy as accessing their ``libs`` attribute.
 Furthermore, the interface remains the same whether you are querying regular or virtual dependencies.

 At this point you can complete the installation of ``armadillo`` using ``openblas``